 - Serial Line: The serial line runs from the Raspberry Pi to the two Arduino chips.

 - Power: Power is supplied to the entire unit with a 9 – 12V battery.
 The power source supplies drive power to the motors directly.
 The power source is regulated to 5V depending on the model: Advanced power uses a step down regulator, and the basic model uses a switching device voltage regulator.
 The 5V rail supplies power to the BrickPi microcontroller, Raspberry Pi, sensor ports, and indicator LEDs.

 - Motors: Motors are controlled by the Texas Instruments SN754410.
 PWM control is supplied by the Arduino, and power is provided directly by the 9V battery.

 - Sensors: Sensors are powered off the 5V regulator.
-These can be normal digital sensors or analog sensors, which are read by the micro controller.
+These can be normal digital sensors or analog sensors.
+These sensors are read by the micro controller.

 - Ports: All Ports (sensor and motor) are the Dexter Industries NXT Sockets for LEGO MINDSTORMS NXT.
 You can find them here.

 The schematic for the current design can be found here.